Koech-code/myPizzaPie/README.md

 ### Setup instructions

+Feel free to contribute to the project by following the below steps;
+- Open your computer terminal e.g(ctrl+lt+T)
+- Create your directory of choice e.g(cd Documents/)
+- Create a folder where you will clone your files to, use the repository link below
 - Clone the repository to your folder of choice using Git (or just download all the files)
 ```
 $ git clone https://github.com/Koech-code/myPizzaPie.git